windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Replace a SaaS

 "Replace a SaaS" is a cheeky title for a blog series.
 We believe you don't always need a dedicated SaaS to solve a problem.
-You can often build your own minimal but tailored to your needs solution on your own, and stop accumulating subscriptions.
+You can often build your own minimal but tailored-to-your-needs solution on your own, and stop accumulating subscriptions.

 Today, we will create a bot that answers questions about technical documentation leveraging Windmill, OpenAI, and Supabase, with an [approval step](/docs/flows/flow_approval).